Che è meglio: 3D Stampa fotopolimerizzante o FDM?

 • Prototipi funzionali: Parts needing basic strength, ad esempio:

-• Componenti meccanici (marcia, parentesi, cerniere).
+• Mechanical components (ingranaggi, parentesi, cerniere).

-• Maker projects (PER ESEMPIO., custom phone stands, 3D-printed tools).
+• Maker projects (per esempio., custom phone stands, 3D-printed tools).

 • Budget-Conscious Projects: Hobbisti, studenti, or startups with limited funds (low printer and material costs).

-4. Sicurezza & Operation Considerations
+4. Safety & Operation Considerations

 Safety is often overlooked but critical for long-term use:

-AspettoLight Curing (SLA/DLP)FDM (Modellazione di deposizione fusa)
+AspectLight Curing (SLA/DLP)FDM (Modellazione della deposizione fusa)

 5. La prospettiva della tecnologia Yigu

 Alla tecnologia Yigu, we believe the choice between light curing and FDM hinges on balancing precision, costo, e funzionalità.
-For clients needing high-detail prototypes (PER ESEMPIO., dental labs, Designer di gioielli), light curing (especially DLP) offre una precisione senza pari.
-For functional parts or budget-friendly projects (PER ESEMPIO., startup prototypes, Modelli educativi), FDM is the practical choice.
+For clients needing high-detail prototypes (per esempio., dental labs, designer di gioielli), light curing (especially DLP) offre una precisione senza pari.
+For functional parts or budget-friendly projects (per esempio., startup prototypes, modelli educativi), FDM is the practical choice.
 We often recommend combining both: Use FDM for large structural components, then light curing for small, detailed parts that attach to them.
 Il nostro consiglio?
 Start by defining your non-negotiables—if “surface smoothness” or “detail” is top priority, light curing wins; if “cost” or “size” matters most, FDM is better.

-6. Domande frequenti (Domande frequenti)
+6. Domande frequenti (Frequently Asked Questions)

-1. Q: Can light curing 3D printers use FDM materials (PER ESEMPIO., Pla)?
+1. Q: Can light curing 3D printers use FDM materials (per esempio., PLA)?

 1. Q: Is FDM suitable for making parts that need to withstand high temperatures?